Skip Navigation

 What Are Soccer Injuries?

-Maintain fitness.
-Be sure you are in good physical condition at the start of soccer season.
-During the off-season, stick to a balanced fitness program that incorporates aerobic exercise, strength training, and flexibility.
-If you are out of shape at the start of the season, gradually increase your activity level and slowly build back up to a higher fitness level.
+Maintain fitness: Be sure you are in good physical condition at the start of soccer season.
+Engage in a balanced fitness program that incorporates aerobic exercise, strength training, and flexibility.

-Warm up and stretch.
-Always take time to warm up and stretch, especially your hips, knees, thighs and calves.
-Research studies have shown that cold muscles are more prone to injury.
-Warm up with jumping jacks, stationary cycling or running or walking in place for 3 to 5 minutes.
-Then slowly and gently stretch, holding each stretch for 30 seconds.
+Warm up and stretch: Always take time to warm up and stretch, especially your hips, knees, thighs, and calves.
+Cold muscles are more prone to injury.
+Warm up with jumping jacks, stationary cycling, or running/walking in place for 3 to 5 minutes, then stretch for 30 seconds per muscle group.

-- Wear shin guards to help protect your lower legs.
-Soccer tournament records show that lower leg injuries are most often caused by inadequate shin guards.
+• Wear shin guards to protect your lower legs, as most lower leg injuries result from inadequate shin protection.

-- Wear shoes with molded cleats or ribbed soles.
-Shoes with screw-in cleats often are associated with a higher risk of injury.
-However, shoes with screw-in cleats should be worn when more traction is needed, such as on a wet field with high grass.
+• Wear shoes with molded cleats or ribbed soles.
+Screw-in cleats are linked to a higher injury risk and should only be used when additional traction is needed on wet, high-grass fields.

-- Use synthetic, nonabsorbent balls on wet playing fields.
-Leather balls can become water-logged and very heavy when wet, putting players at high risk for injury.
+• Use synthetic, nonabsorbent balls on wet playing fields.
+Leather balls can become water-logged, increasing the risk of injuries.

-- The playing surface must be kept in good condition.
-Holes on the playing field should be filled, bare spots reseeded, and debris removed.
+• Playing surfaces should be maintained—holes should be filled, bare spots reseeded, and debris removed.

-- Do not crawl under or sit on the goal, or hang from the net.
-Injuries and deaths have occurred when goals have fallen onto players.
+• Do not crawl under or sit on the goal, or hang from the net, as this has resulted in severe injuries.

 What Are The Treatment Options For Soccer Injuries?